Why Dogs are Great For Your Kids!

 Developmentally challenged kids learn more quickly and those in hospitals tend to recover faster when a therapy dog is utilized.

-girl reading to dogStudies have found that when children are asked to read in front of an animal, they have much lower stress levels than when asked to read to a peer or an adult.
+girl in library with therapy dogStudies have found that when children are asked to read in front of an animal, they have much lower stress levels than when asked to read to a peer or an adult.
 Not being judged by their furry friends seems to help them achieve more.
 Many libraries have reading programs like this.
 You can check the Boerne Library here http://www.ci.boerne.tx.us/209/Children

-kids dogs friendsHaving a pet can make it easier for children to be more sociable.
+dogs kids running parkHaving a pet can make it easier for children to be more sociable.
 It gives the child something to talk about and a shared interest with other kids.
 I have seen otherwise tongue tied children chatter animatedly about the amazing abilities of their canine buddy.

 Dog are often a great source of comfort.
 When a group of 5 year old pet owners were asked what they did when they felt sad, angry, afraid, or had a secret to share, more than 40 percent said they turn to their pets.

-Little girl is blowing her noseAccording to a study by Dennis Ownby, MD, a pediatrician and head of the allergy and immunology department of the Medical College of Georgia, having pets actually decreases a child’s risk of developing certain allergies.
+kid with allergies blowing noseAccording to a study by Dennis Ownby, MD, a pediatrician and head of the allergy and immunology department of the Medical College of Georgia, having pets actually decreases a child’s risk of developing certain allergies.

 Here are a few thing to tell the kids in your life about dogs.
 And as always, if you have any questions give me a call!